 Cuckoo Clock at the ç

-In Germany, you can find a museum especially created to display magnificent German cuckoo clocks.
+You can find a museum especially created in Germany to display magnificent German cuckoo clocks.
 They come in different sizes, colors, styles, and origins.

 The “Deutsches Uhrenmuseum” (German Clock Museum)is located near the Black Forest town of Furtwangen.
 This museum was established in the year 1852, and it is considered one of the oldest technical museums in the world.

-The world’s most extensive collection of Black Forest Cuckoo Clocks dates back 150 years.
+The world’s most extensive Black Forest Cuckoo Clocks collection dates back 150 years.
 It provides fascinating insights into the Black Forest region’s history, tradition, and culture.
 Since the early 19th century, foreign clocks have also been a part of the collection.

 The state of Baden-Württemberg has added to the collection, most significantly from the possession of Mr. Hellmut Kienzle in 1975.
 Additionally, quartz and classic clocks are the highlights of the present collection.